PCS Move

 Field notes

-Dislocation Allowance is authorized under 37 U.S.C. § 477 to partially defray the household-relocation expenses incident to a Permanent Change of Station that are not otherwise reimbursed.
-The amount is set annually by the Department of Defense Per Diem, Travel, and Transportation Allowance Committee (PDTATAC) using the Employment Cost Index.
-For Calendar Year 2026, PDTATAC Memorandum 72-25(I) implemented a 3.8% ECI increase over the CY2025 table.
-JTR paragraph 050501 governs the entitlement; the rate table itself lives in the PDTATAC Uniform Travel Determination memo signed each December.
+Dislocation Allowance is authorized under 37 U.S.C. § 477 to partially reimburse the household-relocation expenses of a Permanent Change of Station that are not otherwise reimbursed.
+The rate table is published by the Department of Defense Per Diem, Travel, and Transportation Allowance Committee (PDTATAC).
+For Calendar Year 2026, PDTATAC published a 3.8% increase over the CY2025 Primary table — the same percentage as the 2026 basic-pay raise.
+JTR Chapter 5, section 0505 governs the entitlement; the CY2026 rate table was published on December 31, 2025 (UTD for MAP 72-25(I), effective January 1, 2026).

-Timing on the LES.
-Full DLA is paid as a one-time lump sum, typically settling on the travel-voucher disbursement after the member files at the gaining installation.
-It appears as a single line item — "DLA" — on the LES for the disbursement month, not spread across the move period.
-Members who are waiting on DLA and have already paid moving expenses out of pocket can request an advance of DLA through their servicing finance office before the move.
+How it pays out.
+Full DLA is paid as a one-time lump sum, not spread across the move period.
+If no advance is requested, it settles with the travel-voucher disbursement after the member files the DD 1351-2 at the gaining installation.
+Members who have already paid moving expenses out of pocket can request an advance of DLA through their servicing finance office — advances may be issued up to 30 days before travel (DoD FMR Vol. 9, Ch.
+6, para.
+6.3).

 Retirement-orders DLA.
-Final-move retirement PCS does not pay full DLA — the entitlement expressly applies to PCS between active-duty assignments under 37 U.S.C. § 477.
-Retiring members executing the final move to the home of selection should not budget for DLA.
-They are still entitled to the standard MALT and per diem on the final move under JTR Ch 5 Part B.
+The final move on separation or retirement does not pay DLA — JTR par.
+050509-B excludes the move from the last PDS to home or the place from which called to active duty.
+Retiring members executing the final move should not budget for DLA.
+They are still entitled to travel and transportation allowances — including MALT and per diem — on the final move under JTR section 0510 (Retirement and Separation).

 FAQ